kurdi89/AI-Augmented-Agile-Task-Manager-Demo-App/Projects/TeamTaskManager/02_Architecture/System_Architecture_v2.md

 - **Provider**: GitHub Actions
 - **Workflow**:
   - On push to `main`, the pipeline will run tests, linting, and security scans.
-  - If all checks pass, the frontend will be deployed to Vercel/Netlify and the backend (GraphQL API) will be deployed as a serverless function.
+  - If all checks pass, the frontend will be deployed to Vercel/Netlify and the backend (REST API) will be deployed as a serverless function.